Freight Shipping from Detroit to Phoenix

 How much does it cost to ship freight from Detroit to Phoenix?

-Full truckload (FTL) rates from Detroit, MI to Phoenix, AZ currently range from $4,717-$5,814 for a standard dry van load over the 2,194-mile route.
+Full truckload (FTL) rates from Detroit, MI to Phoenix, AZ currently range $4,717-$5,814 (roughly $2.18-$2.67 per mile over 2,194 miles).
 LTL shipments typically cost $1,407-$2,265 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Detroit to Phoenix?